Would You Drink A Beer that Was Opened a Week Ago?

 Imagine walking into a supermarket on a hot summer day and picking up two six-packs of beer (or cola for you caffeine addicts) to last you the next week (or so).
 Now, when you get to the checkout counter you have a great idea.
 Rather than hassle with those little pull-tabs and trying to yank them to open the darn can, why not have the checkout girl do it for you?
 Wow!
 Save the hassle at home and you won’t have to worry about those pull-tabs messing up your house.

 At the counter, the checkout girl is more than happy to oblige.
 As you begin sipping that first beer on the way out, you realize what a great idea it was.
-At home in the evening you decide to have a beer.
-The thought of struggling opening the can used to be dreadful.
+At home in the evening, you decide to have a beer.
+The thought of struggling to open the can used to be dreadful.
 Now, you only have to open the refrigerator door, pull out a pre-opened can and enjoy.

 Alas!
 Although the beer is cold, it has a dead, flat taste.